MGM-Pathé Communications

-MGM-Pathé Communications was an American film production company that operated in Los Angeles County, California from 1990 to 1992.
+MGM-Pathé Communications was an American film production company that operated in Los Angeles County, California from November 1, 1990 to July 2, 1992.

 The company was founded and controlled by Italian financier Giancarlo Parretti through his purchase and merger of MGM/UA Communications Co. and Pathé Communications (unrelated to the French Pathé studio).
 The company was overshadowed by Parretti's fraudulent schemes and he found himself ousted from the studio in less than a year.

 History

 Pathé Communications was named after the similarly named French studio.

 1980s

 On January 30, 1989, Parretti founded Pathé Entertainment (or Pathé Communications) after purchasing Cannon Films.
 Pathé Entertainment was named after the similarly named French studio that Parretti anticipated to purchase.
 When Parretti had announced his intent to make the purchase, the French government blocked Parretti's initial bid to buy Pathé due to concerns about his character, background, and past dealings.
 Alan Ladd Jr. was appointed as chairman and CEO of Pathé Entertainment.

 After Parretti's plans to acquire New World Pictures and Kings Road Entertainment went nowhere, Parretti set his sights on purchasing MGM/UA.
 In the mid-1980s, American businessman Kirk Kerkorian sold portions of MGM/UA to Ted Turner's Turner Broadcasting System.
 In 1985–86, Kerkorian repurchased United Artists and then MGM, but without the company's film library and Culver City lot and film processing labs (entities which had been earlier sold by Ted Turner to Lorimar).
 In 1989, Kerkorian agreed to sell his MGM/UA interests to Australian broadcasting company Qintex after they tendered an offer of $1.5 billion to beat out Rupert Murdoch's News Corporation, which had earlier acquired 20th Century Fox from Marvin Davis in 1985.
 However, when Qintex was unable to provide a $50 million letter of credit the deal fell through.
 Five months after the Qintex deal collapsed, Parretti brokered a deal to make the purchase for $1.2 billion, but questions were raised over Parretti's financial acumen.

-Parretti gained interest from Time Warner chairman Steve Ross; the company forwarded $125 million to the MGM/UA purchase in exchange for exclusive home video distribution rights to the studio's product.
+Parretti gained interest from Time Warner founder and chairman Steve Ross; the company forwarded $125 million to the MGM/UA purchase in exchange for exclusive home video distribution rights to the studio's product.
 Turner Broadcasting System advanced Parretti $200 million for domestic television rights.
 Parretti also made deals with Fininvest, Sasea (a Swiss-based holding firm controlled by Parretti's business partner Florio Fiorini), and Reteitalia to fund the acquisition (it was later uncovered that most of the deals came with certain conditions attached to them, or else were, in fact, fake deals used to cover money loaned under the table to Parretti from Crédit Lyonnais, his primary banking partner and whose involvement with Parretti's shady activities ran deep).
 He ultimately received backing from the Dutch arm of Crédit Lyonnais to complete the MGM/UA purchase.